- Scab closeup

 Appearance, impact and biology

-Ear blight is caused by a complex of seven different fungal species in the genus Fusarium, Giberella and Microdochium which vary in abundance and relative proportions from year to year.
-Recently the dominant species in the UK have been Fusarium culmorum, F. graminearum, F. poae and Microdochium nivale.
-Of these, F. culmorum and F. graminearum are of particular concern because they produce the toxins DON (deoxynivalenol) and ZON (zearalenone) in addition to reducing yield.
-There are strict European guidelines for levels of DON and ZON in grain.
-Legislation is also being considered for HT-2 and T2 toxins which are produced by F. poae.
-Fusarium ear blight is gradually increasing in incidence in UK and also occurs on barley, oats, rye and triticale.
+Ear blight is caused by a complex of species in the genus Fusarium, Giberella and Microdochium.
+The species of main concern on wheat in the UK are F. culmorum and F. graminearum, which produce the toxin deoxynivalenol or DON in addition to reducing yield.
+The disease is gradually increasing in incidence in UK and also occurs on barley, oats, rye and triticale.

 Warm springs and rainfall just before flowering and at flowering increases infection risk considerably.